 Rossi’s decline in performance is shown by the minor results that are often achieved in the last few seasons.
 The Italian racer has not felt the first podium for a long time.
 The last victory was won in 2017 at the Dutch Grand Prix (GP).
 After that, the best results only finished second.

 This season, Rossi himself continues to struggle to perform optimally.
-He even failed to finish the race to the finish line
+He even failed to finish the race to the finish line in three successive series; Italy, Catalunya, and the Netherlands.
+As a result, Rossi is still perched in sixth place in the 2019 MotoGP standings with 90 points.

 Although his condition is less competitive, Gavira ensures that Rossi does not give up.
 He still has great ambition and passion to compete in the MotoGP class.
 That way, there is not the slightest retirement plan that crossed Rossi’s mind.
 Moreover, he currently has a two-year contract with Yamaha.